spompelio/snapcraft-desktop-helpers/README.md

 A QML application demo was added along with an example for pulling in a qmake CONFIG option.

-This has only been tested on Ubuntu 18.04
+This has only been tested on Ubuntu 18.04 and 16.04